Imandaneshi/jack-telegram-bot/README.md

 #Support and development

-Join our bot development group by sending /join 1047524697 to @TeleSeed or just search username [@seed_dev](https://telegram.me/seed_dev) and join
+Join our bot development group by sending /join 1047524697 to @TeleSeed
 # Special thanks to

 [Alphonse](https://github.com/hmon)